tmtsoftware/esw/docs/src/main/scripts/dsl/services/params.md

 | Coord  (*)          | coordKey                    |

 The example below shows usages of the DSL for different types of keys.
 Some other DSL helpers like `struct`, `choicesOf`, `arrayData`, `matrixData`, etc. have also been provided for ease of access.
-Usage of these helper DSLs is also shown in the example below.
+Usage of this helper DSLs is also shown in the example below.

 Kotlin
 : @@snip [Params.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #keys }